-This function first looks in the current working directory for a file named Emakefile (see below) specifying the set of modules to compile and the compile options to use.
+This function determines the set of modules to compile and the compile options to use, by first looking for the emake make option, if not present reads the configuration from a file named Emakefile (see below).
 If no such file is found, the set of modules to compile defaults to all modules in the current working directory.